the-events-calendar/the-events-calendar/readme.txt

 = [6.0.15] TBD =

-* Fix - Ensure we add a noindex meta to the Venue and Organizer pages with no upcoming events to improve SEO.
+* Fix - Prevent Venue and Organizer pages with no upcoming events from being indexed by search engines.
 [TEC-4717]

 = [6.0.13] 2023-05-08 =